Lifeline Australia Directors

 M Public Affairs; FAICD

-John is the MD & CEO of the Australian Institute of Company Directors (AICD), which is Australia's pre-eminent organisation for directors, dedicated to making a difference in the quality of governance and directorship.
-From 2009 to 2015 John was the CEO of the Financial Service Council (FSC), which represents Australia's retail and wholesale funds management business, superannuation funds, life insurers, financial advisory networks, trustee companies and public trustees.
+John was the CEO of the Financial Services Council (FSC), which represents Australia's retail and wholesale funds management businesses, superannuation funds, life insurers, financial advisory networks, trustee companies and public trustees from 2009 to 2015.

-John is the Chairman of UrbanGrowth NSW, a Director of NIA Pty Ltd and Chairman of Furlough House Retirement Village.
-John is also the Patron of Sailability Pittwater, Bilgola Surf Lifesaving Club, Avalon Beach Surf Lifesaving Club.
-He holds a Master of Public Affairs (MPA) from the University of Sydney and is a fellow of the Australian Institute of Company Directors (FAICD).
+John is the Chairman of UrbanGrowth NSW, Chairman of Furlough House Retirement Village and The Broken Bay Institute.
+John is also the Patron of Kookaburra Kids, Sailability Pittwater, Bilgola Surf Lifesaving Club and Avalon Beach Surf Lifesaving Club.
+He is a Fellow of the Australian Institute of Company Directors (FAICD) and holds a Masters of Public Affairs (MPA) from the University of Sydney.

 Phd (Gender Studies)